 Amazon allows sellers to request feedback from a buyer.
 However, you may not offer any incentive to a buyer for either providing or removing feedback.
 Doing otherwise will result in a policy violation.
 You may offer a free product in exchange for an unbiased review, but it must be clear that it is not for a biased positive review.
 If you offer a free product in exchange for review, the product must be provided in advance, with no refunds.
 You cannot ask for a buyer to remove negative reviews if they found the product unsatisfactory.

-In Parts 2 and 3 of our Playbook series, we will discuss best practices for deleting negative feedback, as well as the most subtle and professional way to ask for a positive review.
 Regardless, as long as you provide exceptional service and products of unquestionable quality, you have held up your end of the deal.
 We value and respect our customers and all the hard work they pour into their business, and we are thrilled to hear when their service is recognized by their customers with positive reviews.
 We want to help you earn more.